A short proof of cuplength estimates on Lagrangian intersections: Abstract

 \section{Abstract}

-In this note we give a novel proof of Arnold's conjecture for the zero section of a cotangent bundle of a closed manifold.
-The proof is based on some basic properties of Lagrangian spectral invariants.
+In this note we give a short proof of Arnold's conjecture for the zero section of a cotangent bundle of a closed manifold.
+The proof is based on some basic properties of Lagrangian spectral invariants from Floer theory.